filias/mac/README.md

     ```
 1. Load these variables into your venv, in linux shell this can be done like this: `set -a && source .env && set +a`
 1. Run the migrations: `./manage.py migrate`
-1. Run the django development server: `./manage.py runserver`
+1. Run the django development server: `./manage.py runserver`.
+For Windows you should try `python manage.py runserver` instead.

-his might be deprecated) It is possible that, depending on your OS, you need to install some dependencies.
+It is possible that, depending on your OS, you need to install some dependencies.
 On ubuntu 20.04 I had to install or do the following:
 - `sudo apt install default-libmysqlclient-dev libmysqlclient-dev libssl-dev`
 and do this:
 - `sudo wget https://raw.githubusercontent.com/paulfitz/mysql-connector-c/master/include/my_config.h -P /usr/include/mysql/`